For Love and Others

-For Love and Others (original German title: Unser Wunderland bei Nacht) is a 1959 German anthology film, directed by Jürgen Roland, Hans Heinrich and Reinhard Elsner.
+For Love and Others (original German title: Unser Wunderland bei Nacht) is a 1959 West German anthology film, directed by Jürgen Roland, Hans Heinrich and Reinhard Elsner.
 The film stars Monika Peitsch, Angelika Meissner and Paul Esser.

 Better known than the film is the music.
 The main theme, composed by Klaus Günter Neumann, is Wonderland by Night, a Billboard number one hit in Bert Kaempfert's version from 1961.

 Plot

 Three episodes from the shadow region of the 1950s West German Wirtschaftswunder: brutality and sentimentalities at the Davidswache at Hamburg's Reeperbahn (episode 1), two young girls of good family in a Munich milieu of Halbstarke (episode 2), corrupt businessmen in bed of a Düsseldorf callgirl (episode 3).